There are different rules for Housing Benefit depending on the age of your tenant.

 - how you can appeal if you disagree with this decision

 If we pay you too much Housing Benefit for any tenant, you may have to repay it.
 We can take the amount of overpaid benefit from the benefit you get for other tenants.
-The law says you must treat your tenant as having paid the amount we have taken from your payment.

 You can’t appeal against the amount of Housing Benefit we pay your tenant.
 As a landlord you can only appeal against a decision which directly affects you, for example: